Our second cohort of 19 students started their PhD studies in September 2020. Find out more about their interests and research projects below.

 Supervisors: Dr Daniel McCluskey, Dr Ian Johnston and Dr Loic Coudron

-Stanisław has a BSc Biological Science, MSc Infection & Immunity and now a PhD in Aerosol Science.
+Stanisław has a BSc Biological Science, MSc Infection & Immunity and is now undertaking a PhD in Aerosol Science.
 Stas is a steadfast individual capable of conjuring willpower to stride through challenges of research and proactive in the inspiration of others.
 Disciplined and dedicated to maintaining mental and physical health.

 His research focuses on the detection of viral aerosol pathogens for bioterrorism and pandemic monitoring purposes.
 Furthermore, building a standardised approach in all aspects of the research.
 He has identified key factors from start to finish in the detection process that require more investigation.
 His Biological background gives him a different perspective that will enhance multidisciplinary collaboration in the engineering department.